-7 The cost of an item of property, plant and equipment shall be recognised as an asset if, and only if:
+- 7 The cost of an item of property, plant and equipment shall be recognized as an asset if, and only if: - (a) it is probable that future economic benefits associated with the item will flow to the entity; and - (b) the cost of the item can be measured reliably.

-- (a) it is probable that future economic benefits associated with the item will flow to the entity; and - (b) the cost of the item can be measured reliably. - 8 Items such as spare parts, stand-by equipment and servicing equipment are recognised in accordance with this SLFRS when they meet the definition of property, plant and equipment.
-Otherwise, such items are classified as inventory. - This Standard does not prescribe the unit of measure for recognition, ie what constitutes an item of property, plant and equipment.
+- 8 Items such as spare parts, stand-by equipment and servicing equipment are recognised in accordance with this SLFRS when they meet the definition of property, plant and equipment.
+Otherwise, such items are classified as inventory. - 9 This Standard does not prescribe the unit of measure for recognition, ie what constitutes an item of property, plant and equipment.
 Thus, judgement is required in applying the recognition criteria to an entity's specific circumstances.
-It may be appropriate to aggregate individually insignificant items, such as moulds, tools and dies, and to apply the criteria to the aggregate value. - An entity evaluates under this recognition principle all its property, plant and equipment costs at the time they are incurred.
+It may be appropriate to aggregate individually insignificant items, such as moulds, tools and dies, and to apply the criteria to the aggregate value. - 10 An entity evaluates under this recognition principle all its property, plant and equipment costs at the time they are incurred.
 These costs include costs incurred initially to acquire or construct an item of property, plant and equipment and costs incurred subsequently to add to, replace part of, or service it.
-The cost of an item of property, plant and equipment may include costs incurred relating to leases of assets that are used to construct, add to, replace part of or service an item of property, plant and equipment, such as depreciation of right-of-use assets.